nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In add-on 7.0, it became possible to let NVDA announce information from specific columns.
 This is done by letting NVDA assign SPL Assistant, 1 through 0 (6 for Studio 5.0x) to a function to obtain information from specific column (slot); add-on 8.0 changed these commands to use Control+NVDA+number row.
 This is called Track Columns Explorer (usually termed Coloumns Explorer).

 In addition to using column retriever routine in Track Dial, Columns Explorer needs to know Studio version in use, as Studio 5.1x shows columns not found in Studio 5.0x (this is checked when entering SPL Assistant as discussed later).
-In addition, since not all track items expose more than ten columns or column slots cannot be configured for some items (notably Creator's Playlist Editor), Columns Exploer needs to know how many columns can be retrieved and take action if no column slot can be defined.
+In addition, since not all track items expose more than ten columns or column slots cannot be configured for some items (notably Creator's Playlist Editor), Columns Explorer needs to know how many columns can be retrieved and take action if no column slot can be defined.

 Once column slots are defined (for items allowing configuring column slots, which are Studio's Playlist Viewer, Track Tool, and Creator's main tracks list, Columns Explorer performs the following: